Banned Ajmal vows to return with clean action

 "It is very disappointing to know the results of the tests but I am a fighter and I know what I have to do to get back into international cricket before the World Cup," he said.

-Pakistan Cricket Board (PCB) said they were considering their next move hours after chairman Shaharyar Khan had said they would appeal against the decision.
+Pakistan Cricket Board (PCB) chairman Shaharyar Khan conceded it was a big jolt and said they would appeal against the decision.

-"The PCB is contemplating its future course of action, weighing all options," the PCB said in a statement, adding that the board had 14 days to appeal.
+"Obviously it is a big shock for us when we are preparing for the World Cup," Khan told reporters after a high-level meeting of PCB officials, national selectors and team coaches.

+"But we are waiting for the final report and we can appeal in two weeks time against the ICC decision.

+"Other bowlers from other countries are also being reported but what is surprising is most of them are off-spinners like Saeed," he said.

+"We have to see what is the best we can do for Saeed and what is best for Pakistan cricket."

-Khan said he felt someone like former pace bowler Waqar Younis, who is the head coach of the team, can help Ajmal emerge from the episode.
+Khan felt someone like former pace bowler Waqar Younis, who is the head coach of the team, can help Ajmal emerge from the episode.

 Ajmal, who turns 37 next month, said he was also open to approaching former players to help him correct his action which was first reported in 2009.